Agent Skill File

 # Confirm profile, connection mode, and auth state

-# Restore missing generated files without overwriting the profile
+# Restore missing or stale generated files without overwriting the profile

 # Process any pending local events